 This is the flavorful turkey rub recipe I used for my Thanksgiving bird of 2005.
 The secret of the success of any poultry rub is to get it under the skin.
 That way it will be absorbed into the flesh more easily than if it were just rubbed onto the outside of the turkey.

-A portion of this poultry rub is used dry, used to season the inside the body cavity.
+A portion of this tasty rub is used to season the inner surfaces of the turkey's body cavity.
 The remaining dry mixture is mixed with the oil to make the wet rub.